mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 return add2(3) + add10(9) + add2(2)
 ```

+The `n` variable is closed over and stored along with the returned function value in `makeAdder`, so that `add2` and `add10` have different `n`s.

-The current implementation of closures is kind of dumb and inefficient, as it closes over the whole environment of the function, instead of just the variables required to run the function.
+However, the current implementation of closures is kind of dumb and inefficient, as it closes over the whole environment of the function, instead of just the variables required to run the function.
 This is something that will be addressed when the compiler gets rewritten (probably v0.4).
 It will be its responsibility to give more information to the runtime regarding the variables required by a given function (there's already an open issue to address this).

 ## Coroutines

-> Subroutines are special cases of [...] coroutines. - Donald Knuth
+> Subroutines are special cases of more general program components, called coroutines. - Donald Knuth

 Building on the citation of Mr Knuth, subroutines in agora are really just a special case of coroutine.
-All functions are coroutines, although some simply never yield.
+One way to look at it is that all functions are coroutines, although some simply never yield.
 A coroutine is a function that calls the new agora keyword `yield` to return a value to the caller.
 The difference with `return` is that `yield` stores the state of the execution (current instruction, local variables, stack, etc.) and makes it possible to resume execution where it left off when `yield` was called.

 For now, yield can return at most one value (which is similar to the current limit of a single return value).
 The next version (v0.3) will address this limitation so that multiple return values are possible.

-To resume a coroutine, it just have to be called again.
+To resume a coroutine, it just has to be called again.
 Like any normal function.
 If the first call yielded a value, the second call resumes execution after the yield.
 Once a `return` statement is reached, the coroutine is terminated, and a subsequent call to the same function will restart execution from the start.

 ```
 func fn(n) {